Amar-Ahmed/amundsen/frontend/docs/flask_config.md

 You can use different combinations of schema and table name for selecting tables.

 Here are some examples when this feature can be used:
-1. You want to set ALL tables in your application as un-editable
-2. You want to set all tables with a given schema or schema pattern as un-editable.
+1. You want to set all tables with a given schema or schema pattern as un-editable.
-3. You want to set all tables with a specific table name pattern in a given schema pattern as un-editable.
+2. You want to set all tables with a specific table name pattern in a given schema pattern as un-editable.
-4. You want to set all tables with a given table name pattern as un-editable.
+3. You want to set all tables with a given table name pattern as un-editable.

 Amundsen has two variables in `config.py` file which can be used to define match rules:
-1. `ALL_UNEDITABLE_SCHEMAS` : boolean on/off switch for ability to edit tables.
-This can also be set using the environment variable 'ALL_UNEDITABLE_SCHEMAS'
-2. `UNEDITABLE_SCHEMAS` : Set of schemas where all tables should be un-editable.
+1. `UNEDITABLE_SCHEMAS` : Set of schemas where all tables should be un-editable.
 It takes exact schema name.
-3. `UNEDITABLE_TABLE_DESCRIPTION_MATCH_RULES` : List of MatchRuleObject, where each MatchRuleObject consists of regex for schema name or regex for table name or both.
+2. `UNEDITABLE_TABLE_DESCRIPTION_MATCH_RULES` : List of MatchRuleObject, where each MatchRuleObject consists of regex for schema name or regex for table name or both.

-Purpose of `ALL_UNEDITABLE_SCHEMAS` is to provide a blanket on/off switch for disabling editing schemas.
-This should be used if you plan to up all of your schemas via databuilder rather then allow users to do it via the UI.

 Purpose of `UNEDITABLE_SCHEMAS` can be fulfilled by `UNEDITABLE_TABLE_DESCRIPTION_MATCH_RULES` but we are keeping both variables for backward compatibility.